Parks & Recreation

-Visit SDRecConnect (link) to conveniently browse a variety of activities offered by the City of San Diego Park and Recreation Department and Recreation councils.
+Visit SDRecConnect (link) to conveniently browse a variety of activities offered by the City of San Diego Park and Recreation Department and Community Recreation Groups.
 It's as easy as One, Two, and Three.

 Sign up for an account, find a class or activity, and register!

 If you are registering a child for an activity, please do not use the child's information when completing a New Account.
 Adding family members after successfully creating an account can be completed later.

 Please note: An email which includes a confirmation message will be sent after you sign up a new primary account.
 It is possible the email may go to your junk or spam folder.